tin6150/psg/2016-12-27-build-ubuntu-host.md

 1. Obtain db*_load that match the Berkeley DB version for the version of CentOS being imaged, and add a conversion step  during singularity bootstrap process.
 2. Perform a double bootstrap process: Build a base container containg CentOS (eg import from docker) and use this image to build the final desired centos image.
 One can run container from within containers with Singularity as long as you are root when you do it.
 3. Go to a CentOS machine and create a basic singularity image, and copy this image to the ubuntu machine.
 Since such image already have a working `/bin/sh`, `rpm`, `yum` commands, RPM database with the correct version of Berkeley DB, subsequent `singularity bootstrap` on this image can successfully run `yum` to update and add additional software to this image.
-4. Leverate `singularity import centos.img docker://centos:6` to seed the CentOS image
+4. Leverage `singularity import centos.img docker://centos:6` to seed the CentOS image.
 5. Import the container from Singularity Hub, when this feature becomes available.